zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 Imperative is updated in several places to write to a stream in addition to / instead of `stdout` and `stderr`.
 Stream is passed in yargs “context” which is our own user data.

 dcd global flag added for Zowe CLI operations that implicitly depend on the current working directory.
 For example, Zowe CLI daemon could be running at any arbitrary location on the system; however, we want zowex to operate against whatever directory it was run. --dcd allows for alternate dcd.

+DaemonUtils.ts in imperative describes some rules for headers sent from server to client.

+All headers must appear on the same line without newline, are separated by a semi-colon and may contain PRECEDING data that is not part of a header.

 ### Zowe CLI Server
 Zowe CLI is updated to launch a server if an undocumented --daemon parameter is detected.
 The server is a simple TCP/IP server.